AP FACT CHECK: Trump’s speech exaggerates border peril

 THE FACTS: The cages that Abrams mentions are actually chain-link fences and the Obama administration used them, too.

 Children are held behind them, inside holding Border Patrol facilities, under the Trump administration.
 As well, Obama’s administration detained large numbers of unaccompanied children inside chain link fences in 2014.
-Images that circulated online of children in cages during the height of Trump’s family separations controversy were actually from 2014 when President Barack Obama was in office.
+Images that circulated online of children in cages during the height of Trump’s family separations controversy were actually from 2014 when Obama was in office.

 Children are placed in such areas by age and sex for safety reasons and are held for up to 72 hours by the Border Patrol.